luca1337/BomberMan2D/README.md

 # BomberMan2D
 2D BomberMan Game created using our Engine made in .NET

+**THIS GAME WAS A DIDACTICAL PROJECT IT'S NOT INTENDED TO BE PUSBLISHED OR STOLE ANY CONTENT FROM THE ORIGINAL ONE**

 __The game also support Multiplayer through steam API, it's still in development and will be ready soon!__